 Leasing or buying real estate

-- City of Opportunities (available only in Portuguese) - Lisbon’s City Council real estate initiative
+- City of Opportunities (only available in Portuguese) - Lisbon’s City Council real estate initiative

 - Baía do Tejo - business and logistic parks

-- Estamo (available only in Portuguese) - sale of public real estate
+- Estamo - sale of public real estate (only available in Portuguese)

 Made of Lisboa - Lisbon's Entrepreneurial Ecosystem - browse here

 Who does not need a visa?

 Citizens of European Union member states, as well as of Iceland, Norway, Switzerland and Liechtenstein, can live and work in Portugal without a visa.